 - make sure the company or service provider you are using to send money home to Nepal is legally registered and has all the licences to operate

 - check the service provider’s delivery time, customer reviews and means of sending available

 - you have all the identification documents ready and supplied including the recipient’s details

 Now let me take you to the main topic of this post.

 I will be explaining the different ways available to send money to Nepal from Australia.

 First is by remit and then by bank transfer.
 I will also share with you some information about what not to do followed by frequently asked questions.

-Since many Nepali migrant workers and students live, work and study in different countries use of remit based companies is common among the community.
+Since many Nepali migrant workers and students live, work and study in different countries use of remit-based companies is common in the community.

 While talking about Nepali in Australia, most of the Nepali’s purpose of migrating is for education and employment and many have settled in Australia permanently.

 Nepali people use different remittance companies to send money to Nepal from Australia.